 Local Results appear for people who search for businesses and places near their location.
 They’re shown in a number of places across Maps and Search.

-Google will try to show you the kind of nearby restaurant that you’d like to visit.
+Google will try to show you the kind of nearby restaurant you’d like to visit.
 In the image below, Google uses Local Results to suggest some options.

 Search Engine Optimisation (SEO)

-The SEO process requires quality content, technical changes to the website as per Google algorithm and backlinks from other high authority relevant websites to rank higher in the organic listings of Google.
+The SEO process requires quality content, technical changes to the website as per Google algorithm, and backlinks from other high authority relevant websites to rank higher in the organic listings of Google.

 Which is best?

 If you only use one of these methods, your business is going to miss out on a whole lot of potential customers.

 If you don’t optimize your local search, your business won’t be as discoverable to people nearby.

 The same applies if your website ranks below Page 1 on Google – you are ultimately sending a range of potential clients to your competitors’ websites rather than your own.

 And finally, if you fail to run relevant ads for your products or services when potential customers are online searching for keywords, you are missing out.